 What is the recruitment process in HR?

-Recruitment of new employees is the primary role of Human Resource Management (HRM).
+The recruitment of new employees is the primary role of Human Resource Management (HRM).

 It is a delicate and costly process that involves finding and selecting the candidates whose skills, qualifications, experience, and character best fit the open position and the overall company culture.